diceone/vagrant-docker-oracle12c/README.md

 $ cd vagrant-docker-oracle12c
  ```

-If you are behind a proxy, edit setup.sh to add "export https_proxy=<proxy:port>".
-Make sure "https_proxy" is lowercase.
+If you are behind a proxy, edit setup.sh to add proxy settings.

 Download the database binary form below.
 Unzip to the same directory as above.
 It should have the subdirectory name "database".